<< Yesterday | This Day in Baseball History |

 2006 |

 Sluggerrr, the Royals' Mascot, celebrates his tenth birthday at Kauffman Stadium.
-In the offseason, the nearly seven-foot-tall lion with a crown built into his skull, is very active in the Kansas City community, visiting local schools, encouraging youngsters to be good students and good citizens.
+The nearly seven-foot-tall lion with a crown built into his skull is active in the Kansas City community in the offseason, visiting local schools to encourage youngsters to excel in school and be good citizens.

 ![]() |